AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 * **[!UICONTROL Parameter Summary]** Opens the Parameter Summary screen.
 You can see the name of each layer in a template, and on each layer, the names of parameters that have been activated.

-* **[!UICONTROL Text Editor v4.3 and Text Editor v4.2]**: You can choose to use the latest and most fully featured text editor, Text Editor v4.3, or the previous text editor, Text Editor v4.2.
+* **[!UICONTROL Text Editor v4.3 and Text Editor v4.2]**: Use the latest and most fully featured Text Editor.
+You can choose to use Text Editor v4.3, or the previous Text Editor, Text Editor v4.2.
 When creating templates, Text Editor v4.3 is selected by default.
 When editing older templates, Text Editor v4.2 is selected by default.
 Text Editor v4.3 does not currently support word wrap, so when editing older templates that use word wrap, use Text Editor v4.2 to keep the template's fidelity fully intact.
 If your older template does not use word wrap, you can choose Text Editor v4.3 to take advantage of the many new features it offers.
 For example, Increase Margins, Decrease Margins, Set Text In All Caps, and Copy Fit Text.

    >[!NOTE]
    >
-   >Text Editor v4.2 is planned for removal as an option in Adobe Dynamic Media Classic, so it is recommended that you use Text Editor 4.3 when possible.
+   >Text Editor v4.2 is planned for removal as an option in Adobe Dynamic Media Classic.
+It is recommended that you use Text Editor 4.3 when possible.
 The **[!UICONTROL Word Wrap]** option will be incorporated into a future release of the Text Editor.

 * **[!UICONTROL Designer and Developer]**: Select the option that best describes your role.